Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ### maxfps

 The value of "maxfps" is the maximum frames per second the engine will display at.
 It also determines how many ticks the engine can perform per second.
 Each tick is a cycle of the engine in which things can happen.
+A value of 0 means this value will be determined automatically based on your hardware.